axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-18-radical-investments.markdown

 <h1>Venture Capital Investments</h1>
  <p>A Venture Capital (VC) investment triggers an ownership transfer.
 The business now has to issue shares of stock so they can give a percentage of them to the VC investore: they want a piece of the business in exchange for their capital.
 VC investors also expect a seat on the Board.</p>
  <p>In my experience, they contribute almost nothing to the success of the business other than their capital.
-Their advice is hard to come by and what you get is very often misguided.
-In fairness, they don't have the bandwidth to give you more than casual attention.</p>
+Their advice is hard to come by and, in fairness, they don't have the bandwidth to give you more than casual attention.</p>

 <h1>Angel Investments</h1>
  <p>An Angel investment does not trigger an ownership transfer.</p>